 These violent extremists capitalize on social and political tensions, which have resulted in an elevated threat environment.
 They utilize social media platforms and other technologies to spread violent extremist ideologies that encourage violence and influence action within the United States.

-The COVID-19 pandemic has further created an environment that may lead to accelerated mobilization to targeted violence and/or radicalization to domestic terrorism, including driving lawful protests to incite violence, intimidate targets and promote their violent extremist ideologies.
+Accelerated mobilization to targeted violence and/or radicalization to domestic terrorism, including driving lawful protests to incite violence, intimidate targets and promote their violent extremist ideologies.